• Skip to main content

 Recipe Notes:

-• Before making this recipe, please read FAQ above for helpful tips to ensure your dessert is a success.
+• Before making this recipe, please read all of the info above and below for helpful tips to ensure your dessert is a success.

 • Cooking time for these baked apples will vary based on the size of the apples and the type you use.
-The cooking time for this recipe is based on medium sized Gala apples but if you're using using larger apples, baking time will need to be increased, for smaller apples, time will have to be decreased.
+The cooking time for this recipe is based on medium-sized Gala apples but if you're using larger apples, baking time will need to be increased, for smaller apples, time will have to be decreased.

 • I use a 9" x 6" baking dish for this recipe, but an 8" x 8" can also be used.